Types of Journalism: 21 Different Types of Journalism

 Journalism

-Journalism is a combined process of collecting, processing, and disseminating information through print, electronic, and digital or online media.
+Journalism is a combined process of collecting, processing, and disseminating information through print, electronic, digital, or online media.
 Print media are printed publications such as books, newspapers, magazines, billboards, etc. Electronic media in journalism are mass media such as telephone, television, and radio.
 Digital media are internet-based outlets such as websites, blogs, and social media.
 Journalists are the people who collect, analyze, process and distribute information via media.

 News Values in Journalism